 interesting facts about Russian History

-- Explore the colourful Danilovsky market with a local and eat some
+- Explore the Danilovsky food market with a local guide and eat some

 typical Russian and Soviet dishes

-- See how people live today in the capital of Russia
+- See how people live today in Russia

 - Adults (Ages 12+)

 Take The Best That Moscow May Offer You In One Day

 Not having enough time to organize a perfect vacation in Moscow?
 Wondering what to do in Moscow in one day?
 No problem!
 Choose this option and see the best of the best that Moscow may offer to you.
 Visit Tverskaya Street, Red Square, St. Basil’s Cathedral, GUM, mind-blowing Moscow Metro, and finish your adventures at a local food market: caviar, pickles, Uzbekistani pilaf, farmer cheese, eco honey, and more delicacies!
 What can be more perfect than that?
 Get ready for a full one day tour in Moscow with a local guide!

 Inclusions: Local English-speaking guide, public transport tickets, all food except lunch during the midday break (cheburek, local honey, a local dairy product, local seasonal fruit, smoked lard, pickles, red caviar, sauerkraut, pilaf, chudu, pie and tea and drink in the morning).
 If a dish is not available on the day, we will offer you other delicious things.